-Despite the fiscal impacts, the department responded to the needs of the
+Despite the fiscal impacts, the Division responded to the needs of the

 community’s stakeholders by reassessing the targeted offender criteria.
 In 1987,

-the department broadened its acceptance criteria by screening any offender
+the Division broadened its acceptance criteria by screening any offender

 referred directly by the sentencing judge.
 However, in 1988, SB 457 eliminated